 Senator Feinstein’s office can assist California veterans in applying for health and education benefits.
 If you are a veteran and looking for assistance with your case, please contact Senator Feinstein’s San Francisco Office at (415) 393-0707.

-The Small Business Administration Office of Veterans Business Development has resourecs for veteran-owned small businesses here.
+The Small Business Administration Office of Veterans Business Development has resources for veteran-owned small businesses here.
+Information on the Disabled Veteran Business Enterprise (DVBE) Program is available here.